muralianand12345/USArrest-K-Mean/README.md

 ## Kaggle Dataset

-For further details about the dataset use this link here 👇\n https://www.kaggle.com/datasets/halimedogan/usarrests
+For further details about the dataset use this link here 👇<br>
+https://www.kaggle.com/datasets/halimedogan/usarrests